dustinlacewell/mannequin/docs/index.rst

 Yikes!
 Even if we ask ``struct`` to unpack all of the fields at once, we are then relegated to numerical indexing.
-We can use namedtuples but we still have the feeling that there has to be a better way:
+We can use :term:`namedtuple` but we still have the feeling that there has to be a better way:

 ::